Supervision, Coaching and Reflective Practice in Adult Autism Services

 Commissioner and inspector expectations

-Expectation 1 (commissioners): Skilled supervision.
+Expectation 1 (commissioners): Skilled and autism-informed supervision.
 Commissioners expect supervisors to have autism competence, not just managerial authority.
+They should understand communication differences, sensory needs, distress responses, trauma, positive risk-taking and least restrictive practice.

 Expectation 2 (CQC): Safeguarding through oversight.
-Inspectors assess whether supervision identifies early warning signs.
+Inspectors assess whether supervision supports safe care, identifies early warning signs and helps staff learn from incidents, concerns and changing needs.

 Designing effective supervision models